juliosantos/friendly-artists/README.md

 I created this demo app to support my workshop at Social Media Week Berlin, «Fetching Open Graph Data — A Basic Introduction for Curious Developers».
 Please note that the app is not to be considered production-ready.

-The app is ready for Heroku deployment, requiring only 1 web dyno.
+The app is ready for Heroku deployment, requiring only 1 web dyno (and that a Facebook app is created and connected to this).

 A live deployment is available at [friendlyartists.herokuapp.com](http://friendlyartists.herokuapp.com)